vgaysin1/AI-in-RStudio/airway-package-API.md

 - **Remove context**.
 Use `chat$chat("...")` instead of gander add-in.
 The difference between using the gander add-in and standard chat (`chat$chat`) is that gander reads your surrounding code and activate environment and sends it along with your prompt.
 Sometimes, a verbally expanded question with no specific context can help.
 - **Add more context** In opposite approach, expand gander context rather than limit it.
 E.g., provide additonal objects that may be helpful.

+## Questions

+1. **Why you may want to keep your script lean and open a new .R script containing only the necessary code when asking Gander for help?**

+  > A. To automatically install missing Bioconductor package dependencies.
+  >
+  > B. To prevent background code clutter from sending unrelated context and confusing the assistant.
+  >
+  > C. To permanently save your workspace environment variables to disk.
+  >
+  > D. To ensure your API key remains hidden from the R console history.
+  >

+Correct Answer: B (A long script sends a pile of unrelated code, adding unnecessary context noise).

 ---

 ## How to use gander shortcut: